Work of the ISE Board

 The congress organizers are guided by the ISE’s vision to facilitate an ‘ethical space’ where different worldviews can interact and share information across geographical and cultural boundaries, and by the memorandum of understanding as agreed to at the onset of congress planning.

-Planning and hosting the biennial congresses are also separate from general Board business, as congresses are hosted by distinct organizations/institutes, even though Society business is conducted as an integral part of the biennial congresses.
+Planning and hosting the biennial congresses are also separate from general Board business, as congresses are hosted by distinct organizations/institutes, even though Society business is conducted as an integral part of the congress program.
 One representative from the Organizing Committee of the upcoming ISE congress is an ex-officio member of the Board.
 Additionally, one representative from the Organizing Committee of the most recent past congress is an ex-officio member of the Board, and serves to provide advice on congress planning.